 Consideration should be given to the use of any intranet website or Email system to communicate crime prevention and counter terrorism initiatives.

-All Security Managers should involve their local Police Counter Terrorism Security Adviser when considering improvements to a commercial centre and / or its environs.
+All Security Managers should involve their local Police Counter Terrorism Security Adviser and Security Co-ordinator when considering improvements to a place of worship and / or its environs.

-See Good Practice Checklist - Communication in Appendix 'l'
+See Good Practice Checklist - Communication in Appendix 'G'